henriquelaureano/henriquelaureano.github.io/index.md

 ## About

-NOw IT'S PAI LAURENCE HERE.
+NOW IT'S PAI LAURENCE HERE.

 Hi!
 I'm a PhD student in Computer Science @ Purdue University, where I'm advised by the amazing Prof. [Bruno Ribeiro](https://www.cs.purdue.edu/homes/ribeirob/).
 Previously, I was a B.Sc. student (also in CS) @ UFMG, Brazil.